PolyhedralDev/Terra/README.md

 submit a PR!

 ## Beta
 Terra is still in beta!
-It will have missing features, and may not work in full.
-It should **not** be used in production.
-Use at your own risk!
+While it is stable, it is not feature-complete.
+There is a lot to be added!